bhargav051/rock-paper-scissors/README.md

 # rock-paper-scissors
-playing rock paper scissors with computer
+playing rock paper scissors with computer.

+This is my first JavaScript project